cokelaer/damona/README.rst

 script that generate the aliases to those executables.

-That's where **damona** started: we wanted to combine the conda-like environment framework to manage our singularitiy containers.
+That's where **damona** started: we wanted to combine the conda-like environment framework to manage our singularitiy containers more easily.

 Our goal is not to replace existing registry of biocontainers such as biocontainers but to use existing images, download them and manage them locally.